grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/01 HTTP requests.md

 </CodeGroup>

-Note how the `name` is the same for the two data samples related to two different URLs.
-Filtering the results on tag `name: PostsItemURL` will give you a result set including all the data points from all the 100 different URLs.
+Note how these two objects have the same `name`, despite having different URLs.
+If you filter the results for the tag `name: PostsItemURL`, the results include all data points from all 100 URLs.

-Additionally, you can use the `http.url` wrapper to set the name tag with a string template value:
+As an alternative, you can also use the `http.url` wrapper to set the `name` tag with a string template value:

 <CodeGroup labels={[ ]} lineNumbers={[true]}>